What is an Educator Card?

 The Educator Card provides support for educators so that they may borrow library materials for use in classrooms and educational settings.

-Educator Cards allow an extended check out period of 42 days for materials (except DVDs and Interlibrary Loans), and do not incur overdue fines.
+Educator Cards allow an extended check out period of 42 days for most materials and do not incur overdue fines (DVDs, Interlibrary Loans and NOLS Gear can be checked out for standard loan periods).
 Materials checked out to an educator card cannot be renewed and charges for lost and damaged items still apply.